chainer/chainer-chemistry/README.md

-# A Library for Deep Learning in Biology and Chemistry
+# Chainer Chemistry: A Library for Deep Learning in Biology and Chemistry

 This library is a collection of tools to train and run neural networks for tasks in biology and chemistry using Chainer[1].